-As the largest urban park in the world, the hiking options within the Santa Monica are endless.
+As the largest urban park in the world, the hiking options within the Santa Monica mountains are endless.
 Now, if only more locals and tourists would take some time out to enjoy L.A.’s more rugged side!

 3. Stargazing at the Griffith Observatory

 The Griffith Observatory is another must-do on your trip to L.A.
 This is one popular place with tourists, and thus, parking can be a real hassle especially on weekends.
 Regardless of the congestion, a visit to the Griffith is a must as you will find the best views of the Hollywood sign and the most amazing views of the city here.
 The observatory is built atop Mount Hollywood at 1135 feet and offers some tremendous views of the city, both day and night.
 With low light pollution, mostly clear skies, and easy access, the Griffith is your best bet for stargazing in the L.A. area.